NewZayn/MovieKnowledgeBase/README.md

   Information Retrieval

+## Tools :

+- Python 3.12

+## Frameworks :
+- Sentence-Transformers (all-MiniLM-L6-v2)
+- Chroma Cloud
+- Gradio + Streamlit
+- Scikit-learn

+# Movies Knowledge Base

-# Descripition
+## Descripition

-## DOC - MOVIEKNOWLEDGEBASE
+### DOC - MOVIEKNOWLEDGEBASE

 This repository contains the code for a Movie Knowledge Base chatbot application.
 The application leverages Gradio for the user interface, Hugging Face's Inference API for natural language processing, and a vector database for storing and retrieving movie-related information.

-# Movies Knowledge Base

-Semantic search system for movies using embeddings and Chroma Cloud.

 ## Introduction